California Haunted Houses and Halloween Happiness

 Free Trick-or-Treating at the Winchester Mystery House at Halloween.

 For a century, the castle-like Winchester Mystery House on a quiet residential street in San Jose has mystified neighbors and thrilled fans of eccentric ‘folly’ homes.
-Built by Sarah Pardee Winchester, heiress to the rifle-maker fortune, the Victorian mansion really shines over Halloween.
-Try the “Walk with Spirits” house tour (ages 5+), special events and a lawn full of trick or treaters.
+Built by Sarah Lockwood Pardee Winchester, heiress to the rifle-maker fortune, the Victorian mansion really shines over Halloween.
 Seek out Ms. Winchester’s bizarre construction elements such as staircases that lead nowhere, doors that open to walls, and windows that look into other rooms.
-The seasonal, weekends-only “Unhinged Housewarming” is immersively horrible; beware before you buy.
+The seasonal, weekends-only “Unhinged Hotel” is immersively horrible; beware before you buy.
 Winchester Mystery House, best seen with school age and older kids, is fascinating any time of year.

 SLO Frights and Haunts in San Luis Obispo

 Yes!
 Go zombie hunting and axe throwing at Gladiator Paintball Park this year.
-The popular astroturf paintball space undergoes some wild transformation during October.
-Hunt for gruesome zombies, practice your paintball skills or go off-campus for an Airsoft Killhouse 3 event.
+The popular astroturf Paintball space undergoes some wild transformation during October.
+Hunt for gruesome zombies, practice your Paintball skills or for a softer version, check out the much gentler GellyBall.
 If you haven’t slain enough zombies, try your swing at one of four outdoor axe throwing lanes.

 Not your speed?
 Let the teens join in on the mayhem while you try some wine tasting at local vineyards.